Updated: a day ago

 2007 - 6.5mm Creedmoor: 140 gr @ 2,710 ft/sec.

-As an outright statement regarding hunting, an honest review must immediately begin with: "Ignore the little differences in case geometry of the different cartridges (including the dogma of 'shoulder angles'), and take the RIFLE with the nicest wood and neatest appearance and most reliable action; that one which draws your eyes immediately and speaks to you - particularly if it comes into your shoulder easily with the iron sights naturally lined up.
+As an outright statement regarding hunting, an honest review must immediately begin with: "Ignore the little differences in case geometry of the different cartridges (including the false dogma of 'shoulder angles'), and take the RIFLE with the nicest wood and neatest appearance and most reliable action; that one which draws your eyes immediately and speaks to you - particularly if it comes into your shoulder easily with the iron sights naturally lined up.
 No matter which 6.5mm cartridge it takes, it will be as good - in fact exactly the same - as any other one in the list".

 Forget about the arguments that the 6.5x55 is better than both the 260 and Creedmoor - and the 6.5x57 is better than the Swede, and the 6.5x58 Portuguese is better than 6.5x57, and so on.
 Defining "better" by splitting hairs is an energy wasting infatuation with bickering - with paralyses by undending analyses as the only outcome.

 In practice they are all the same.
 Once the bullet is flying (in fact even from one inch outside the case mouth where the maximum chamber pressure had been reached, the geometry of the combustion chamber (the case) that had spitted it out has nothing to do with its performance through the air or on the animal you are shooting at.
 At impact it is only him and his designed ability to withstand the heat release into the material he is made of during a sustained but exceedingly brief impulse on the low shoulder of the animal.
 That thermal heat released is by the kinetic energy it had carried and which must be translated into raw heat as the kineses comes to an end.